Sting (musician): 2010–2016: The Last Ship and joint tours with Paul Simon and Peter Gabriel

-In 2010–2011, Sting continued his Symphonicity Tour, touring South Korea, Japan, Australia, New Zealand, South America and Europe.
+In October 2010, Sting played two concerts in Arnhem, Netherlands, for Symphonica in Rosso and during 2010–2011, Sting continued his Symphonicity Tour, touring South Korea, Japan, Australia, New Zealand, South America and Europe.
 In the second half of 2011, Sting began his Back to Bass Tour, which would continue (with periodic breaks) through 2013.
-In October 2010, Sting played two concerts in Arnhem, Netherlands, for Symphonica in Rosso.
 In 2011, Time magazine named Sting one of the 100 most influential people in the world.
 On 26 April he performed "Every Breath You Take", "Roxanne" and "Desert Rose" at the Time 100 Gala in New York City.

 Sting recorded a song called "Power's Out" with Nicole Scherzinger.
 The song, originally recorded in 2007, was to have been included on Scherzinger's shelved album, Her Name is Nicole.
 The song was released on Scherzinger's 2011 debut album, Killer Love.
 Sting recorded a new version of the song "Let Your Soul Be Your Pilot" as a duet with Glee actor/singer Matthew Morrison, which appears on Morrison's 2011 eponymous debut album.
 On 15 September 2011, Sting performed "Fragile" at the 92nd Street Y in New York City, to honour the memory of his friend, financier-philanthropist Herman Sandler, who died in the 9/11 attacks on the World Trade Center.

 For several years, Sting worked on a musical, The Last Ship, inspired by Sting's own childhood experiences and the shipbuilding industry in Wallsend.
 The Last Ship tells a story about the demise of the British shipbuilding industry in 1980s Newcastle and debuted in Chicago in June 2014 before transferring to Broadway in the autumn.
 Sting's eleventh studio album, titled The Last Ship, and inspired by the play, was released on 24 September 2013.
 The album features guest artists with roots in northeast England, including Brian Johnson, vocalist from AC/DC.